Opiskelijan digitaidot suomeksi | Studentens digitalkompetens på svenska

 This is the learning material for the Student’s digital skills study course.
 The material has been designed for students in the University of Helsinki, but may provide useful skills and knowledge for everyone at the university.

 How do I complete the Student’s digital skills?

-- Read the instructions for taking the course here.
+- Read the instructions for taking the course from Studies service.

 - Instructions and tips for reading the material can be found here.